 - Helicopter tours

-This is hands down one of the most handicapped accessible travel destinations, and a perfect spot for family fun.
+This is hands down one of the most accessible travel destinations, and a perfect spot for family fun.

 Accessible National Parks

 Many people assume that they’ll have to cross national parks off the list of accessible destinations since they often require a lot of hiking and other activities unsuitable for those with disabilities.
-However, several national parks make great handicap access vacation spots.
+However, several national parks make great accessible vacation spots.
 Additionally, if you’re a U.S. citizen and permanently disabled, you can get an Interagency Access Pass for lifetime free admission.
 The three parks below are definitely worth a visit.